NPO Zappelin Extra

 NPO Zappelin Extra was a digital theme TV channel jointly operated by AVROTROS, EO, KRO-NCRV, NTR and VPRO.
 The TV channel launched as Zappelin 24 on 30 May 2009.
+The channel broadcast daily from 3:30am to 8:30pm, timesharing with Familie 24 overnight.
+However, at launch, UPC Nederland left out the channel from its digital offer.

+Broadcasting

 It broadcasts replays and broadcasts from NPO Zapp and NPO Zappelin, via the cable and internet.
 The TV channel was part of the Nederlandse Publieke Omroep.
-On 10 March 2014, Z@ppelin / Z@pp 24 changed its name into NPO Zapp Xtra.
+On 10 March 2014, Zappelin / Zapp 24 changed its name into NPO Zapp Xtra.

-NPO Zapp Xtra became a 24-hour channel on 25 December 2018 and was renamed NPO Zappelin Extra.
-NPO Zapp Xtra used to time-share with NPO 1 Extra until 25 December 2018 and has since taken over the former frequency of the defunct channel, NPO 3 Extra.
+NPO Zapp Extra became a 24-hour channel on 25 December 2018 and was renamed NPO Zappelin Extra.
+NPO Zapp Extra used to time-share with NPO 1 Extra until 25 December 2018 and has since taken over the former frequency of the defunct tv channel, NPO 3 Extra.

 NPO Zappelin Extra closed on 15 December 2021.
+The last programme was a Bob the Builder movie (Mega Machines).